 Honorary Professor, University of Manchester

-The team at the Liverpool Demonstrator Site – Mental Health Research for Innovation Centre (M-RIC) – is made up of leading experts in the fields of clinical psychiatry, public health, research, data and innovation.
+The team at M-RIC is made up of leading experts in the fields of clinical psychiatry, public health, research, data and innovation.

 Main location of work